polyaxon/polyaxon/docs/references/polyaxon-tracking-api.md

 > TIP.
 Although this section shows how to use Polyaxon tracking module, you can track experiments using any other language or directly by targeting Polyaxon API.

 > N.B.
-If you are looking for the Python SDK to interact with Polyaxon API in programmatic way, you need to check the [Polyaxon Python Client reference](/references/polyaxon-client-python/) instead.
+If you are looking for the Python SDK to interact with Polyaxon API in a programmatic way, you need to check the [Polyaxon Python Client reference](/references/polyaxon-client-python/) instead.

 > N.B.
 In previous versions of Polyaxon, we only exposed metrics reporting through, [polyaxon-helper](/references/polyaxon-tracking-api/polyaxon-helper/).